SCENE 01 / DRONE VIDEOGRAPHY

 What permits are required for drone filming in Czech Republic?

-Drone filming in Czech Republic requires aviation authority operator registration, pilot certification, and location-specific authorizations.
-Flights in controlled airspace, urban areas, or near airports require additional NOTAM and regional authority permits.
-We handle all permit coordination for your production.
+Here is the breakdown.
+Drone filming in Czech Republic needs aviation authority operator sign-ups, pilot certification, and location-specific sign-off.
+Flights in controlled airspace, urban areas, or near airports need extra NOTAM and regional authority permits.
+We handle all permit planning for your production.

 What camera systems do your drones carry?